konradowc/CSC_307_Project/README.md

 ## Environment Configuration

-This project requires environment variables for both frontend and backend.
+This project requires environment variables for the backend.

 1. **MongoDB**: